Anderson Group Frequently Asked Questions

 Yes, after underwriting approval.

-There is a flat charge per rental per year of $25 to add coverage for your rental instrument.
-(Please refer to the Property Leased or Rented to Others Endorsement 221-0163 F 10 03 which can be found in the instrument insurance forms page within the Customer Service area on our website.)
-Depending on the instrument rented, the experience of the renter, and the value of the instrument being rented there may be an additional premium to cover the actual rental instrument.
+There is a minimum flat charge per rental of $25 per year to add coverage for your rental instrument.
+(Please refer to the Property Leased or Rented to Others Endorsement 221-0163 F 10 03 which may be found in the instrument insurance forms page within the Customer Service area on our website.)
+Depending on the type of instrument rented, the renter’s experience, the value of the instrument being rented and underwriting exposure, we might require a much higher premium prior to receiving underwriting approval.

 - Name and address of your renter.

-- Year, Make, Model, Serial number and Itemized value for the instrument that is being rented.
+- YLet us know the Year, Make, Model, Serial number and Itemized value for the instrument that you would like to rent to others.

-- Extent that this instrument will be away from your renters premises, along with your renters experience transporting this instrument.
+- Let us know the extent that this instrument will be away from your renters premises, along with your renters experience transporting this instrument.

-- If your rental instrument is left away from the renters premises, describe how this instrument will be protected when it is not being played.
+- If your rental instrument is left away from the renters premises, describe how this instrument will be protected when it is not being played or is unattended.

 Actual Cash Value: